Feed-dev/Library-chat/README.md

 - Uses Pinecone for efficient vector storage and retrieval
 - Employs Cohere for text embeddings
-- Utilizes Ollama with dolphin-llama3:8b as the language model
+- Utilizes Ollama with dolphin-llama3:8b or dolphin-2.9.4-llama3.1-8b as the language model
 - Implements a contextual compression retriever for more relevant document retrieval
 - Supports namespaced queries in Pinecone
 - Includes logging for better debugging and monitoring
+- Search and talk directly to pdf's from 100% private library on local machine

 ## Requirements